 How does the $150,000 immediate write-off work?

-The instant asset write-off allows businesses (with an annual turnover under $500 million a year) to claim immediate deductions for new or second-hand assets (such as plant, vehicles, tools and other equipment).
-The assets must be used, or installed ready for use, in the financial year you’re claiming for.
-The current initiative is set to close at June 30th 2020 and from 1 July 2020 the instant asset write-off will only be available for small business with a turn-over of less than $1,000,000 and the threshold will be $1,000.
+The instant asset write-off allows businesses (with an annual turnover under $500 million a year) to claim immediate deductions for new or second-hand assets (such as plants, vehicles, tools, and other equipment).
+The assets must be used or installed ready for use, in the financial year you’re claiming for.
+The current initiative is set to close on June 30th, 2020 and from 1 July 2020 the instant asset write-off will only be available for small businesses with a turnover of less than $1,000,000 and the threshold will be $1,000.